UCBerkeleySETI/breakthrough/GBT/README.md

 ### How to perform a Doppler drift search

 Two papers have been published on narrowband Doppler drift searches on Breakthrough listen data.
 [Enriquez et al. (2017)](http://seti.berkeley.edu/lband2017/) outlines the Doppler drift search technique, and reports technosignature limits for 692 stars at frequencies from 1.1 - 1.9 GHz from GBT.
 The code used to perform this search can be obtained at https://github.com/UCBerkeleySETI/turbo_seti - it's also still under active development as part of our search pipeline.
-In a Python environment you should be able to install it with `pip install turboSETI`.
+In a Python environment you should be able to install it with `pip install turbo-seti`.

 [Price et al. (2019)](http://seti.berkeley.edu/listen2019/) analyzed 1327 stars from GBT and Parkes datasets.
 As well as the code, the data files for both of these searches are [publicly available](http://seti.berkeley.edu/opendata).